ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 {INFO: }

 * All above examples have used the character `_` in the dynamic-index-field definition.
-  However, using it is just a convention.
+  However, using `_` is just a convention.
 Any other string can be used instead.

 * This property is Not queryable, it is only used in the index definition syntax.
   The actual dynamic-index-fields that are generated are defined by the `CreateField` method.